 Many new freshmen feel like they'd rather blend in than stand out.
 However, what makes you special are the ways you stand out from the crowd.
 Don't be afraid to wear the kinds of clothes you like, not what you think others expect.
 If you're not comfortable making a fashion statement just yet, add some flair to your locker with fun decorations like a chandelier.
 Details like this can be great conversation starters when meeting new people and make you memorable.

 Academic success is a huge part of high school, but socialization is just as big.
 Your friends will help you have fun at school and get through any tough experiences life throws your way.
 You have the rest of your life to be an adult; this is your time to still be a kid.
 Find a group of friends with similar interests and stick together to make the most of high school.
 Get fired up at pep rallies, go to dances, and join clubs.
 No matter what clique you fit into you can have fun in high school.

 When you start applying for colleges and full-time jobs you'll need to provide some personal and professional references.
 You need to build up a network of people who can speak honestly and positively about your abilities in work and social interactions.
 Look for one or two teachers, coaches, or other school staff members who see you in action and would be willing to sing your praises when needed.

+Tips for high school freshmen can help make the transition from middle school to high school easier.
 High school will be more work than middle school, but heading back to school can be a great experience.
 If you keep a positive attitude and set yourself up for success, you'll make memories to last the rest of your life.